Gurobi/gurobi-optimods/docs/source/mods/portfolio.rst

     JJ   0.00    0.000   False

-The traded positions are "AA" and "EE", resulting in one-time fees for one long, and one short transaction (in total 0.3% of the total investment).
-As explained in the Section `One-time transaction fees`_, these fees are accounted by the portfolio itself, reducing the total portfolio value as needed:
+The traded positions are "AA" and "EE", resulting in one-time fees for one long, and one short transaction (in sum 0.3% of the total investment).
+As explained in `One-time transaction fees`_, these fees are accounted by the portfolio itself, reducing the total portfolio value as needed:

 .. doctest:: mod
     :options: +NORMALIZE_WHITESPACE